google/rekall/docs/Manual/Plugins/Windows/EvtLogs.md

 ---
+abstract: Extract Windows Event Logs (XP/2003 only)
+args: {hive-offsets: 'A list of hive offsets as found by hivelist.
+If not provided
+    we call hivelist ourselves and list the keys on all hives. (type: ArrayIntParser)

+    ', hive_regex: A regex to filter hive names.If not provided we use all hives.,
+  verbosity: 'An integer reflecting the amount of desired output: 0 = quiet, 10 =
+    noisy. (type: IntParser)

+    * Default: 1'}
+class_name: EvtLogs
+epydoc: rekall.plugins.windows.registry.evtlogs.EvtLogs-class.html
 layout: plugin
+module: rekall.plugins.windows.registry.evtlogs
 title: evtlogs
-abstract: |
-  Extract Windows Event Logs (XP/2003 only)

-epydoc: rekall.plugins.windows.registry.evtlogs.EvtLogs-class.html
-args:
-  verbosity: 'Resolve sids to users, services etc.'
-  hive_offsets: 'A list of hive offsets as found by hivelist.
-If not provided we call hivescan ourselves and list the keys on all hives.'
-  hive_regex: 'A regex to filter hive names.If not provided we use all hives.'

 ---